Today's Articles

 Starting in 1845, lepers were moved to Robben Island.
 In April 1891, the cornerstones for 11 new buildings to house lepers were laid.
 After the passage of the Leprosy Repression Act in May 1892, admission was no longer voluntary, and the movement of the lepers was restricted.
 Doctors and scientists did not understand the disease and thought isolation was the only way to prevent other people from contracting it.
 Before 1892 an average of about 25 lepers a year were admitted to Robben Island, but in 1892 that number rose to 338, and in 1893 a further 250 were admitted.

 From 1961, Robben Island was used by the South African government as a prison for political prisoners and convicted criminals.
-In 1969 the Moturu Kramat, now a sacred site for Muslim pilgrimage on Robben Island, was built to commemorate Sayed Abdurahman Moturu, the Prince of Madura.
-Moturu, one of Cape Town's first imams, had been exiled in the mid-1740s to the island.
+In 1969, the Moturu Kramat, now a sacred site for Muslim pilgrimage on Robben Island, was built to commemorate Sayed Abdurahman Moturu, the Prince of Madura.
+Moturu, one of Cape Town's first imams, had been exiled to the island in the mid-1740s.
 He died there in 1754.
-Political activist Nelson Mandela was imprisoned on the island for 18 of the 27 years he served imprisoned before the fall of apartheid and the introduction of full, multi-racial democracy.
+Political activist Nelson Mandela was imprisoned on the island for 18 of the 27 years he served before the fall of apartheid and the introduction of full, multi-racial democracy.
 Other former inmates of Robben Island include Walter Sisulu, Kgalema Motlanthe, Govan Mbeki, and Jacob Zuma.

 In 1982, former inmate Indres Naidoo's book "Island in Chains" became the first published account of prison life on the island.
-The maximum-security prison for political prisoners closed in 1991.
-The medium-security prison for criminal prisoners was closed five years later.
+The maximum-security prison for political prisoners closed in 1991, and the medium-security prison for criminal prisoners closed five years later.
 With the end of apartheid, the island has become a popular tourist destination.
 Robben Island is a South African National Heritage Site and a UNESCO World Heritage Site.

 It is managed by Robben Island Museum (RIM); in 1999, the island was declared a World Heritage Site for its importance to South Africa's political history and development of a democratic society.
-Every year thousands of visitors take the ferry from the Victoria & Alfred Waterfront in Cape Town for tours of the island and its former prison.
+Thousands of visitors take the ferry from the Victoria & Alfred Waterfront in Cape Town every year to tour the island and its former prison.
 Many of the guides are former prisoners.
 All land on the island is owned by the nation of South Africa, except for the island church.
 Administratively, Robben Island is a suburb of the City of Cape Town.
 It is open all year round, weather permitting.

 New Poem Each Day